 The Boosting Female Founders Initiative (the program) will run over five years from 2020-21 to 2024-25.
 The program is part of the 2018 and 2020 Women's Economic Security Statements, which help to support more Australian women into work and Australia's international obligations under the Convention on the Elimination of all forms of Discrimination against Women (CEDAW).
-The program will provide targeted support on a co-contribution basis to female founders of startup businesses (startups) to scale their businesses into domestic and global markets.
-The program will also provide expert mentoring and advice to meritorious applicants.
+The program will provide targeted support through grants on a co-contribution basis to female owned and led startups to scale into domestic and/or global markets.